bwu62/stat240-revamp/docs/02-rstudio-basics.md

-# Intro to Rstudio {#rstudio-intro}
+# Intro to R/Rstudio {#rstudio-intro}

 This chapter will introduce to you the basics of Rstudio and help you develop a workflow for testing R code and producing beautiful R Markdown documents, which we will be using throughout the semester.

-## What is Rstudio? {#rstudio-whatis}
+## Why Rstudio? {#rstudio-why}

 Rstudio is a free and [open-source](https://github.com/rstudio/rstudio) IDE (integrated development environment) that is designed to help facilitate development of R code.
 Of course you don't need it (you can write R code using any text editor and execute it with a terminal) but using Rstudio gives you access to a host of modern conveniences, just to name a few:

- - syntax completion & highlighting
+ - R code completion & highlighting
- - easy access to code, plots, history, help, etc.
+ - easy access to interpreter console, plots, history, help, etc.
  - robust debugging tools
  - easy package/environment management
  - custom project workflows (e.g. building websites, presentations, packages, etc.)